dhev-wisdom/temp_/README.md

 # 📖 [tradeFX] <a name="about-project"></a>

 **[tradeFX]** is a mock trading interface built with Django and React.
-This project allows the visualization of real-time trading data upadting in charts and graphs
+This project allows the visualization of real-time trading data upadating in charts and graphs

 ## 🛠 Built With <a name="built-with"></a>